TABLE OF CONTENTS

 Refer to the Google Maps above for ④ Finnair City Bus Station in Elielsquare.

 By Helsinki Bus 615

 The ticket costs €5.50 if you pay directly to the bus driver, €5.00 if you purchase from the ticket machine or the HSL mobile app after the download.
 Give exact or smaller amount as the bus driver is not obliged to receive notes more than €20.
-When purchase from a mobile app or vending machine, always choose ‘Regional Ticket’ because you are crossing from the region of Vantaa (airport) to Helsinki.
+When purchase from a mobile app or vending machine, always choose ‘Regional Ticket’ because you are crossing the region of Vantaa (airport) to Helsinki.

 By Helsinki Airport Train